-Never pour fuel or other flammable liquids into the throttle body air inlet opening in an attempt to start the vehicle.
-This could result in a flash fire causing serious personal injury.
+• Never pour fuel or other flammable liquid into the throttle body air inlet opening in an attempt to start the vehicle.
+This could result in flash fire causing serious personal injury.

 - Do not attempt to push or tow your vehicle to get it started.
 Vehicles equipped with an automatic transmission cannot be started this way.
-Unburned fuel could enter the catalytic converter and once the engine has started, ignite and damage the converter and vehicle. - To prevent damage to the starter, do not continuously crank the engine for more than 15 seconds at a time.
-Wait 10 to 15 seconds before trying again.
+Unburned fuel could enter the catalytic converter and once the engine has started, ignite and damage the converter and vehicle. - If the vehicle has a discharged battery, booster cables may be used to obtain a start from a booster battery or the battery in another vehicle.
+This type of start can be dangerous if done improperly.
+Refer to "Jump Starting Procedure" in "In Case Of Emergency" for further information.